-15.1.1 Driver
+17.1.1 Driver

 - 1 In an open project in Designer, select the driver in the Outline view. - 2 Right-click and select Properties, then click 8.
-Trace. - 3 Set the parameters for tracing., then click OK.
-See Table 15-1 for more information about the driver trace parameters.
+Trace. - 3 Set the parameters for tracing, then click OK.
+See Table 17-1 for more information about the driver trace parameters.

-If you set the parameters on the driver only, only information for that driver appears in the DSTrace log.
+If you set the parameters only on the driver, information for only that driver appears in the DSTrace log.

-Table 15-1 Druver Trace Parameters
+Table 17-1 Driver Trace Parameters

-Parameter Description Tace level As the driver trace level increases, the amount of information displayed in DSTrace increases.
+Parameter Description Trace level As the driver trace level increases, the amount of information displayed in DSTrace increases.
 Trace level one shows errors, but not the cause of the errors.
 If you want to see password synchronization information, set the trace level to five.
 If you select Use setting from Driver Set, the value is taken from the driver set.
-Trace file Specify a file name an location of where the Identity Manager information is written for the selected driver.
+Trace file Specify a file name and location of where the Identity Manager information is written for the selected driver.
 If you select Use setting from Driver Set, the value is taken from the driver set.

-Parameter Description Trace file encoding The trace file uses the system's default encoding.
+Trace file encoding The trace file uses the system's default encoding.
 You can specify another encoding if desired.

-Trace file size limit Allows you to set a limit for the Java trace file.
-If you set the file size to unlimited, the file grows in size until there is no disk space left.
+Parameter Description Trace file size limit Allows you to set a limit for the Java trace file.
+WARNING: If you set the file size to unlimited, the file continues to grow in size, and consumes all the disk space.
+Set the file size to unlimited, only for a limited time and carefully monitor the free disk space.
 NOTE: The trace file is created in multiple files.
 Identity Manager automatically divides the maximum file size by ten and creates ten separate files.
 The combined size of these files equals the maximum trace file size.
 If you select Use setting from Driver Set, the value is taken from the driver set.
 Trace name The driver trace messages are prepended with the value entered instead of the driver name.
 Use if the driver name is very long.

-15.1.2 Driver Set
+17.1.2 Driver Set